-This function copies the array of input variable onto the device specified by dst.
-When dst == -1, it copies the array onto the host memory.
-This function supports copies from host to device, from device to device and from device to host.
+This function copies the array of input variable onto the device specified by dst if the original array is on GPU, and otherwise just copies the array within host memory.

 - x (Variable) Variable to be copied. - dst Target device specifier.